 I find myself very busy now not only with my own club but also promoting the IBF and it's members and where I can I also try to educate people about the Shindo Jinen Ryu style, Rob Dobson and Wally Szlagowski, all sadly lacking the recognition deserved.
 Sensei Rob Dobson, Shihan Jan de Jong and Sensei Graham Dunn were all great technicians in timing and application of techniques in their own styles and set a benchmarks for our standards.

 In 2016 I was awarded my 7th Dan by the IBF Global and 6th by the DNBK.
-After reviewing my performance I was also awarded title of Renshi, only the second at the time in Australia.
+After reviewing my performance I was also awarded title of Renshi, by the DNBK, only the second at the time in Australia.

 I hope this long winded review and the website will encourage others to assess the path they take and gives references for further research.
-There are some who's paths I have crossed who have through scurrilous deceit boast of 8th Dan's and Hanshi titles (given by themselves).
-Always research and if they can't put up history chances there is none.
+There are some through scurrilous deceit boast of 8th Dan's and Hanshi titles (given by themselves).
+Always do research and if they can't put up their history chances there is none.
 Remember martial arts can be a life of learning and I hope there is a lot more to add to my experience yet.

 International alliance of Martial Arts Schools (IAOMAS)

 International Karate Organization, Kyokushinkaikan, Honbu (IKO)